 - If you want to save time, you can use frozen broccoli instead of fresh.
 Simply add it into the crock pot when there is 30 minutes left in the cooking time.
 The texture of the broccoli will be less crisp.

-- Try other cuts of beef including stew meat, flank steak, or skirt steak.
+- Try other cuts of beef, including stewed meat, flank steak, or skirt steak.

 - Make it gluten-free by using tamari sauce instead of soy sauce and using gluten-free beef broth.